-The Department of Biomedical Informatics is committed to improving biomedical research and clinical care through the innovative application of informatics.
+The Department of Biomedical Informatics, University of Pittsburgh School of Medicine, is committed to improving biomedical research and clinical care through the innovative application of informatics.
 Currently funded projects explore areas such as genomic and proteomic data mining, natural language processing, machine learning, and biosurveillance.

 Our program is designed to combine rigorous and in-depth research training with flexibility to tailor your program with elective courses from across the University

 We offer a range of training experiences to accommodate diverse backgrounds and aspirations.

 Active participation in research and development is a key element of the educational experience at Pitt DBMI.